 In Singapore

-CCTV cameras have long been a crucial instrument in the investigation of crimes.
-In order to ensure public safety, the government has made an effort to increase the number of CCTV cameras installed around the nation.
-After the success of these cameras in uncovering crimes, the government recently stated that Singapore will more than double the number of CCTV cameras by 2030.
+CCTV cameras have long been an essential tool for criminal investigations.
+The government is working to increase the number of CCTV cameras installed across the country in order to protect public safety.
+The government recently said that Singapore will more than double the number of CCTV cameras by 2030 due to the cameras’ success in identifying criminal activity.

-There are currently about 90,000 CCTV cameras in Singapore, covering public areas like parks, roadways, and public housing estates, according to the Ministry of Home Affairs.
-The government hopes to install an additional 90,000 cameras as part of the expansion, increasing the total to 180,000 by 2030.
+The Ministry of Home Affairs estimates that there are currently 90,000 CCTV cameras in Singapore, covering public spaces like parks, roads, and public housing estates.
+As part of the extension, the government plans to install an additional 90,000 cameras, bringing the total to 180,000 by 2030.

 CCTV cameras have advantages beyond just preventing crime.